raghuramrangaraju/SocialBodhi/README.md

 This project is the model of (http://www.socialbodhi.com/).

 I have changed the entire design of the web page.
-Then web page has a responsive interface for desktops, tablets and mobile phones.
+The web page has a responsive interface for desktops, tablets and mobile phones.

 Technologies: HTML, CSS, Bootstrap, jQuery and JavaScript.